Recipes: Chicken-Corn Chowder

 And also in the not really a food blogger category – I rarely have all the ingredients or the exact ingredients to make a recipe so there’s some adjustment in everything.

 I saw this recipe in the Better Homes & Gardens July 2011 issue.
-My daughter gave me a one-year subscription for Mother's Day (thanks, Annie!).
+My daughter gave me a one-year subscription for Mother’s Day (thanks, Annie!).
 It looked delicious, I always have boneless, skinless chicken breast, so I decided to give it a try.
-I picked up a few of the ingredients that I don't normally have in the house when I was at the grocery store one day.
+Last week I tried a new recipe and cooked chicken with orange, so I was really inspired and looking forward for new gains.
+I picked up a few of the ingredients that I don’t normally have in the house when I was at the grocery store one day.

 Then – they sat.
 And I looked at the peppers this last weekend and I thought to myself I really need to fix that chowder dish before those expensive peppers spoil.
 Yesterday, my husband went into the office and I had an appointment to get my cut and color, so it was a busy morning and I forgot to take any protein out of the freezer.
 My husband usually telecommutes but he goes into the office a couple times a week.
 We’ve gotten so we eat a large midday meal because he only eats one meal a day (!!) and he gets very hungry.
 I like it because I’m done with food preparation early and I eat a salad or something light later in the day.
 I hadn’t been home from my hair appointment long when he called and said he was going to leave the office soon and would be home in 30 minutes or so.